-SMS Marketing is an old technology (nearly 30 years) but it is fast-becoming the communication medium of choice for businesses looking to improve their ROI.
+SMS Marketing or SMS broadcasting uses an is an old technology (nearly 30 years) but it is fast-becoming the communication medium of choice for businesses looking to improve their ROI.

 Why is SMS only now becoming so popular if it has been with us for nearly 3 decades already?